 Depending on where you are in the Valley, here’s a list of some hospitals that may be close to you.

-At the Thompson Law Firm, we have more than 10 years of experience helping clients obtain compensation for their personal injuries, including broken bones.
-When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office.
+At Phoenix Accident and Injury Law Firm near you, we have more than 10 years of experience helping clients obtain compensation for their personal injuries, including broken bones.
+When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our nearby Chandler office.

-If you have suffered from broken bones, contact Thompson Law Firm in Chandler, AZ to speak with an experienced personal injury attorney.
-We provide personal injury legal services to clients in the greater Phoenix area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, Maricopa, Globe, and Queen Creek.
+If you have suffered from broken bones, contact Phoenix Accident and Injury Law Firm near you in Chandler, AZ to speak with an experienced personal injury attorney.
+We provide personal injury legal services to clients in your area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, Maricopa, Globe, and Queen Creek.